Oliver Legacy Elite – 17′ Fiberglass Travel Trailer

 We’re now living & traveling in an awesome vintage bus.

 2014 update: Oliver is back in production!!
-They are now taking orders and delivering their 23.5′ model.
+They are now taking orders and delivering their 23.5′ and 19′ model (like ours was).
 Learn more at www.OliverTravelTrailers.com.

 Other resources for tracking down Olivers: